 - Spray angle did not impact coverage from conventional tips, but increasing from 30 to 60 degrees improved coverage for AI tips.

 While the coverage data was compelling, growers were not reporting improved efficacy with the improved coverage.
 The authors felt there were confounding variables like crop susceptibility, disease pressure and product effectiveness.
 Their conclusion was that applicators should strive for improved coverage, but only after integrated pest management (IPM) criteria such as product choice, crop staging and application timing are satisfied.

-In 2004 Dr. David Hooker and Helmut Spieser started exploring nozzle configuration and sprayer set-ups to optimize Folicur applications in wheat.
+In 2004, Dr. David Hooker (University of Guelph) and Helmut Spieser (OMAFRA) started exploring nozzle configuration and sprayer set-ups to optimize Folicur applications in wheat.
 For several years they ran field trials exploring panoramic wheat head coverage.
 That is, not only the front and back of the wheat head, but the sides as well.
 Ten different nozzle configurations were used:

 - TurboTeeJets mounted in dual swivel bodies (backwards and forwards)